librenms/librenms/doc/Extensions/Smokeping.md

 ## Configure SmokePing

-Smokeping has several configuration files.
+SmokePing has several configuration files.
 By default, these are located in `/etc/smokeping/config.d/`

 Edit the `General` configuration file's **Owner** and **contact**, and